GPT-Fathom/GPT-Fathom/README.md

 To reduce the variance of black-box evaluation on base models, which typically have weaker capability of instruction following due to lack of fine-tuning, GPT-Fathom uses 1-shot setting by default for most tasks.
 With just 1-shot example of question and answer, we observe that stronger base models are able to perform in-context learning to follow the required output format for multiple-choice questions.

 ### Are the evaluation datasets locally stored?
-We pre-process the benchmark datasets from their official source or [HuggingFace Datasets](https://huggingface.co/docs/datasets/index), and each has a local copy for reproducible evaluation.
+We pre-processed the benchmark datasets either from their official source or [HuggingFace Datasets](https://huggingface.co/docs/datasets/index), and each has a local copy in our repo for reproducible evaluation.
 For some datasets, we support real-time downloading from HuggingFace Datasets during the evaluation time.
-Since the real-time downloaded datasets subject to version changes, which is out of our control, we also support using local cache of these datasets when flag `--local_dataset True` is set.
+Since the real-time downloaded datasets may subject to changes from HuggingFace Datasets, which is out of our control, we also support using the local cache of these datasets with flag `--local_dataset True`.

 <a name="roadmap"></a>